Alexhuszagh/rust-lexical/README.md

 Lexical heavily uses unsafe code for performance, and therefore may introduce memory-safety issues.
 Although the code is tested with wide variety of inputs to minimize the risk of memory-safety bugs, no guarantees are made and you should use it at your own risk.

-For float-parsing, lexical uses native floats for intermediate values, rather than arbitrary-precision integers, leading to fairly minor rounding (up to 1e-16), meaning that the float parser is not completely correct (for example, 1.2345e-308 is parsed as 1.2344999999999994e-308).

 Finally, for non-base10 floats, lexical's float-to-string implementations may lead to fairly lossy rounding for a small subset of inputs (up to 0.1% of the total value).

 # Details